farif1/hci-production-problems/pp-04/readme.md

 * HCI Guideline Three (URL): https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/navigation/
 * Describe how you implemented that guideline in your sketch:
 The navigation of the original design is very confusing.
-I am using a flat navigation which allows users to not get confuse.
+I am using a hierarchical navigation which allows users to not get confuse.
 I have a menu button with specific tabs for each category.
 The tabs are clear and users can see them easily.
 Plus every category is on a different page and the checkout page would be different as well so everything clear